ha-pu/webscrap_ishares/readme.md

 }
 ```

-The output from the `get_xml` function is an XML file with 6 nodes:
+The output from the `get_xml` function is an XML file with six nodes:

 	#> {xml_document}
 	#> <Workbook xmlns:ss="urn:schemas-microsoft-com:office:spreadsheet">